Born : March 4 1922

 The book was published in 1951 and is so far the is the oldest known book completely dedicated to Porsche.
 For many collectors of Porsche related literature, this is one of the rarest pieces in their library.
 Soon more Porsche activities followed.
 Von Frankenberg engaged himself to develop a Press and advertising department for Porsche.
 He designed the first Porsche brochures together with his friend Erich Strenger and the idea of publishing a magazine for the Porsche customers ensprouted from von Frankenbergs brain.
 The result was the still existing Porsche customer magazine Christophorus.
 And of course we should not forget his race-career.

 He was an official Porsche Team racer for 7 years.
 He drove 3 times the famous Mille Miglia race in Italy, set some records on his name in Montlhery and Monza and achieved victories in the 24hours of Le Mans

 This team drove the 72 hour worldrecord on the Autodrom of Montlhery in a 1500 Porsche.
 At the 1956 Avus GP in Berlin, Richard von Frankenberg drove the Porsche prototype Typ 645.
 Unfortunately he was involved in a terrifying crash that he luckily survived.
-The accident was later nicknamed the Miracle of the Avus.
+That accident was later nicknamed the Miracle of the Avus.
 In 1960 Richard von Frankenberg retired from the active race sport.
 He took up his habit of writing books, and worked as a independent journalist, tv reporter and quizmaster.
 But his love for cars never fainted.

 He was one of the founding members of the Maybach club in Germany and in spring 1970 the oldtimermuseum Schloss Langenburg opened.
 This museum would have never existed without Richard von Frankenberg who was the inspiring power behind it.